From 31 May 2021, ‘workers’ as well as employees will gain the right not to be...

 Q: Is there a minimum period of furlough?

-A: Until 30 June an employee must be furloughed for a minimum period of three weeks.
-From 1 July employers can place an employee on flexible furlough for any period of time - from them doing no work at all through to them working a small proportion of their contracted hours for any period of time - so they can work part time hours/shifts and the employer can still claim a grant under the CJRS for the part of their normal contractual hours that they don't work.
-There is a minimum claim period of seven days with an exception for periods of less than seven days at the start and end of a month ('orphan periods').
-An employer can claim for these orphan periods if they are at the end of a previous claim for the previous month or the start of a new claim at the beginning of a month.
+A: No, employers can place an employee on flexible furlough for any period of time - from them doing no work at all through to them working a small proportion of their contracted hours for any period of time - so they can work part time hours/shifts and the employer can still claim a grant under the CJRS for the part of their normal contractual hours that they don’t work.
+There is a minimum claim period of seven days.

 Q: What is covered under ‘wages’ and does this include overtime or commission?

-A: For employees whose pay does not vary, this is their ‘regular’ salary before tax including non discretionary fees, commission payments and overtime in their last pay period before 19 March 2020 but excluding discretionary bonuses (including tips), commission and non-cash payments.
+A: For employees whose pay does not vary, this is their ‘regular’ salary before tax including non-discretionary fees, commission payments and overtime in their last pay period.
+This is the last pay period ending on or before 19 March 2020 for employees who either:

 In its guide to calculating the grant HMRC says that employers will not be penalised for using the wrong method of calculation provided there is ‘a reasonable choice of approach’.